Bridge in Singapore

 The Singapore Flyer is equally beautiful if you see it from far rather than riding it

-Want a breathtaking experience at every turn?
-Then don’t miss the chance to step into one of the 28 spacious capsules of the Singapore Flyer, one of the tallest Ferris wheels in the world.
+Want a breathtaking view at every turn?
+Step into one of the 28 spacious, air-conditioned capsules of the Singapore Flyer — one of the world’s tallest observation wheels at 165 metres high.

-As you ascend, the panoramic views of the city skyline unfold before your eyes—Marina Bay Sands, the Supertree Grove, and even glimpses of Malaysia and Indonesia on a clear day.
-Whether you ride during the day for a crystal-clear view or at night to witness Singapore illuminated in dazzling lights, the experience is nothing short of magical.
+As you ascend, the panoramic views of the city skyline unfold before your eyes: Marina Bay Sands, the Supertree Grove, the CBD, and even glimpses of Malaysia and Indonesia on a clear day.
+Whether you ride during the day for crisp sightlines or at night to witness Singapore glittering with light, the experience is nothing short of magical.

-For a truly unforgettable moment, book a Sky Dining experience, where you can enjoy a luxurious meal while floating high above the city.
+For a truly unforgettable experience, book a Sky Dining experience — a luxurious meal served as you float high above the city.

 Gardens by the Bay: A Futuristic Oasis in Singapore